TannerRogalsky/wasm-micro-rs/README.md

 Hopefully the function signature and body are straightforward.
 Some of the attributes are non-standard, though.

 The `#![no_std]` attribute tells the Rust compiler not to include Rust's standard library.
-This will drastically reduce our potential code size as well as limit our access to various host features: threads, networking, heap allocation, etc.
+This isn't going to impact our limited example's size but it is good practise!

 `#[no_mangle]` will disable Rust's name mangling for a function and make it easy to link to.